Cold-weather & hi-vis

 Hi-vis gear fails two ways.
 It fails cold — when shells stiffen, zippers freeze, and reflective tape cracks after the first hard wash.
 And it fails quiet — when a jacket is only seen from the front, or a vest rides up when you bend down to pull a hose.

 Arctic Trax is our answer to both.
-Every piece is rated for cold- weather deployment and engineered for 360° conspicuity — so the same jacket that reads Class 3 on a highway shoulder at 2 a.m. still reads Class 3 when you're kneeling over a valve at shift change.
+Every piece is built for cold- weather deployment and engineered for 360° conspicuity — so the same jacket that lights up on a highway shoulder at 2 a.m. still lights up when you're kneeling over a valve at shift change.
 That's it.
 That's the line.

 What we test for